-MALKA - On November 15, 2021, MoneyLion completed the MALKA Acquisition.
+MALKA-On November 15, 2021, MoneyLion completed the MALKA Acquisition.
 MALKA forms the basis of MoneyLion's media division and provides MoneyLion with the creative capabilities to produce and deliver engaging and dynamic content in support of MoneyLion's product and service offerings.
-MALKA also offers creative media and marketing services to clients in MoneyLion's Enterprise business.
-The MALKA Acquisition accelerated MoneyLion's ability to engage consumers across digital media, allowing it to directly connect with communities natively inside and outside of the MoneyLion platform.
+MALKA also offers creative media and brand content services to clients in MoneyLion's Enterprise business.